 - As of May 2022, the government is processing evisas in about one business day, or within a few days.
 I did get an email alerting me to the visa’s issuance, but that was the very first time.
 It’s best to log into the website to check the status.
 It might also ask you to correct some info and resubmit.
 (If there’s a delay on their side and you need to travel, you can print the submission and payment confirmation pages and bring/show those.)

 - Once issued online, you need to print the one-page visa in colour and carry that printout (one copy suffices).

 - Upon arrival in Kenya, your visa will be endorsed in your passport.
 Agents have discretion to handwrite the duration of 1–3 months.
 At the counter, the agent might ask you how long you want to stay, or you can ask the agent to give you the full duration of your intended visit (up to 3 months).

 - If you want to extend it further, you can go online and renew it, up to six months total, no extra fee.
 Issuance of a renewal can take 1–3 weeks.
 The online renewal process has a number of steps to take to ensure it goes through.
 Otherwise you could be left waiting forever.

 Returning to your country:

 Check your country’s requirements for reentry.
-For example, you do need a Covid test within a calendar day to get back into the US.
-There are online tests (verified by video) that are available if you order ahead of time, like Qured, which will come in the mail and then you travel with it.
-Otherwise, you can get a PCR test in your destination town (check on turnaround time) or very easily in Nairobi (average ~10 hours) for $0–45.
-For higher , even safari lodges will arrange testing.
+For example, you do need a Covid test within a calendar day to get back into the US if you’re a non-citizen.
+There are online tests (verified by video) that are available if you order ahead of time, like Qured, which you can have mailed to you (in some countries).
+Otherwise, you can get a PCR test in your destination town (check on turnaround time) or very easily in Nairobi (average ~10 hours turnaround) for $0–45.
+For higher end travel, even safari lodges can arrange testing.